gemjc/journal_clubs/README.md

 # Journal clubs

-Series of journal clubs about gender equity with a specific focus on issues faced in academia.
+A series of online journal clubs focusing on gender equity issues, specifically in academia.

 ## Future dates